KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-interactions.md

 ## Hydro Abyss Mage

-The bubble from the Hydro Abyss Mages and their Hydro bubble spawning mechanic can be effectively iframed by swapping characters at the precise moment.
+The bubble from the Hydro Abyss Mages and their Hydro bubble spawning mechanic can be effectively i-framed by swapping characters at the precise moment.
 However, the Hydro bubble will persist on the character that was initially hit for approximately 5 seconds.

 ## Slimes